shishkinav/password-manager/README.md

    run the .msi installer in the 'dist' folder by double click
    <br>
    <br>
-   To uninstall pwdone, look in Apps & features Windows for an application like 'Python pwdone-1.0'
+   To uninstall saverpwd, look in Apps & features Windows for an application like 'Python saverpwd-1.0'

 3. Backup and restore data